 One of the problems is that payment terms differ from traditional software when you pay a single upfront payment.
-Usually users of SaaS pay for the service on a monthly or yearly basis.
+Usually users of SaaS applications pay for the service on a monthly or yearly basis.
 Sometimes, users may only pay for separate SaaS components they use, or for storage space within the vendor’s data servers to store their data.
 The organization should be aware of these costs beforehand and track SaaS subscriptions to reduce SaaS spend.

 But even if the cloud service is free, there might still arise another problem — organizational compliance with its terms of services.

 Each time your employees sign up to cloud services they click “I agree” to subscribe, frequently without reading or understanding their Terms of Services.
 And clicking “I agree” is like signing a legally binding contract.
 In that case it might bind your organization and lead to risks of lawsuits, unexpected costs, damages to your internal data, security and privacy breach.